GuzRam/Sorting-Searching/README.md

 # Sorting-Searching

-use replit or another c++ compiler, if you doesn't have one, you can search an online compiler, there plenty of it :)
+use replit or another c++ compiler, if you doesn't have one, you can search an online compiler, there's plenty of it :)